Original Date: 5/12/2010 * Last Revision Effective: 02/16/2022

 The college will maintain an annual contingency fund equal to three (3) percent of the operating budget expenditures to cover revenue shortfalls, unplanned but necessary expenditures, or operating changes that occur outside of the planned annual budget.

 The college will maintain an operating reserve to provide for such items as adequate cash flow, emergencies, budget contingencies, multi-year planning or capital commitments.
-The general fund operating reserves will be based on fifteen (15) percent of the college’s operating budgeted expenditures.
+The general fund operating reserves will be based on twenty-five (25) percent of the college’s operating budgeted expenditures.

 Board of Trustees